-Please pause to pray with us at 9am and at 5pm.
-We will also share a LIVE service ‘Christ in our homes’ Eucharist and Daily Reflection each day.
-If you need any support or offer help please let us know.
+We hope you will continue to pause to pray with us at 9am and at 6pm.
+There is also a Daily Reflection each day.
+If you need any support or can offer help please let us know.

 With best wishes and prayers

-You may also want to share in Night Prayer (or Compline) the traditional way of reflecting on the day past and entrusting ourselves to God’s care through the night.
-The resources are available online using the same links shared above.
+As well as stopping to pray at 9am for Morning Prayer, and 6pm for Evening Prayer daily you may also want to share in Night Prayer (or Compline) the traditional way of reflecting on the day past and entrusting ourselves to God’s care through the night.
+The Church of England resources are available online using the same links shared above, or you can follow our Compline service here set to some beautiful music.

 We welcome you